Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 For many, the question of what baby milk or liquids are permitted through security is often a cause of stress prior to travel.
 At Liverpool Airport, you are allowed to take any liquids or foods for feeding your infant through security even if they exceed the standard 100ml limit.
 These will be subject to screening by security staff.

 Alternatively, baby milk and food can be purchased in the departure lounge.

-Things to do in Liverpool Airport
+Things to do at Liverpool Airport

 Visit the Yellow Submarine

-Outside the airport is the Yellow Submarine statue, famous the world over as part of a series of Beatles themed installations all over the city.
+Outside the airport is the Yellow Submarine statue, famous the world over as part of a series of Beatles-themed installations all over the city.
 It was originally built for the International Garden Festival in 1984 but moved to the airport with great excitement in 2005.

 The submarine is the backdrop for many Beatles fans, who come to visit from all over the world.